 - Traditional Korean Cultural Experience: make your own handicrafts such as traditional Korean paper (Hanji) or fans.
 You can even listen to traditional Korean musical performances and 12-string harp recitals (concert schedule viewable here).
 Location: Public area 1F Millenium Hall or Level 3F if in the Duty-Free Area near Gate 31.
 Hours: 07:00-22:00.

-- View Korean art in the Traditional Craft Gallery, open 24 hours a day for your viewing pleasure.
+- View Korean art in the Traditional Cultural Centre, open 24 hours a day for your viewing pleasure and sometimes offering craft sessions.

 3. Taipei, Taiwan (Taoyuan Intl Airport)